 If you have questions, please contact Community Hospice Chaplain Karen Heistand at 904.407.7211 or firstname.lastname@example.org

-Community Hospice of Northeast Florida has provisional approval to conduct CPE as an ACPE Satellite of Baptis health, a CPE program accredited by the Association for Clinical Pastoral Education, Inc. One West Court Square, Suite 325, Decatur, GA 30030.
+Community Hospice of Northeast Florida has provisional approval to conduct CPE as an ACPE Satellite of Baptist Health Systems, a CPE program accredited by the Association for Clinical Pastoral Education, Inc. One West Court Square, Suite 325, Decatur, GA 30030.

 The Association for Clinical Pastoral Education, Inc., is nationally recognized as an accrediting agency in the field of Clinical Pastoral Education by the U.S. Secretary of Education through the U.S. Department of Education.